LonoCloud/conlink/README.md

 will also be required for the conlink container.
 In particular, if the container uses systemd, then it will likely use `SYS_NICE` and `NET_BROADCAST` and conlink will likewise need those capabilities.

+### Bridging: Open vSwtich/OVS or Linux bridge

+Conlink creates bridges/switches and connects veth container links to those bridges (specified by `bridge:` in the link specification).
+By default, conlink will attempt to create Open vSwitch/OVS bridges for these connections, however, if the kernel does not provide support (`openvswitch` kernel module loaded), then conlink will fallback to using standard Linux bridges.
+The fallback behavior can be changed by setting the `--bridge-mode` option to either "ovs" or "linux".
+If the bridge mode is set to "ovs" then conlink will fail to start if the `openvswitch` kernel module is not detected.

 ## Network Configuration Syntax